pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ## Fire

-Sends a message to Functions event handlers and Illuminate on a channel.
+Sends a message to Functions event handlers and Illuminate.
+Messages go to handlers registered on the target channel and trigger execution.
 Not replicated to subscribers and not stored in history.

 ### Method(s)